-- By default, NVDS occupies the last two sectors of Flash memory.
-You can configure the start address of NVDS and the number of occupied sectors according to Flash memory layout of products.
-For more information about the configuration, refer to "Section 4.3.2.1 Configuring custom_config.h". - The start address of NVDS shall be aligned with that of the Flash sectors.
+- You can configure the start address of NVDS and the number of occupied sectors according to Flash memory layout of products.
+For more information about the configuration, refer to "Section 4.3.2.1 Configuring custom config.h". - The start address of NVDS shall be aligned with that of the Flash sectors.